Connections-Business-Directory/Connections/README.md

 * DEV: Adjust filters and actions in cnEmail::send() for better compatibility.
 * DEV: Prettify code in cnDate() to better meet coding standards.

-### 8.2.9 06/19/2015 ###
-* FEATURE: Bio and Notes fields now supports oEmbed.
-* NEW: Add new helper function cnImage::sideload().
-* NEW: Introduce cnFunction::parseStringList().
-* NEW: Introduce cnFormatting::prepareINPlaceholders().
-* BUG: Default attributes for the slider field type were not properly being set in cnMetabox_Render::fields().
-* BUG: Remove unnecessary string comparisons before concatenation.
-* TWEAK: Add support for lifetime support license keys.
-* TWEAK: Change several instances of hard coded directory separators to the the PHP constant instead.
-* TWEAK: Add thank you to admin footer.
-* TWEAK: Add support for the `action` override option for wp_handle_upload() in wrapper function cnFile::upload().
-* TWEAK: Add the `cn_upload_file_options` filter to cnUpload::file() to allow the default overrides passed to wp_handle_upload() to be overridden.
-* TWEAK: Remove dead code in cnMetabox_Render::fields() in the `rte` field type.
-* TWEAK: Update the readme.txt file.
-* TWEAK: Use cnSanitize::html() for the rte field type in cnMetabox_Render::fields().
-* TWEAK: Use cnSanitize::quicktag() for the quicktag field type in cnMetabox_Render::fields().
-* TWEAK: Do not run the string thru wp_kses_post() if the current user has the unfiltered_html capability in cnSanitize::html().
-* TWEAK: Do not run the string thru wp_kses_data() if the current user has the unfiltered_html capability in cnSanitize::quicktag().
-* TWEAK: Apply all the filters applied to the post content to both the bio and notes fields when being displayed.
-* TWEAK: Remove all usages of deprecated admin message functions.
-* TWEAK: Remove unnecessary call to plugin_basename() when defining plugin constants.
-* TWEAK: Utilize cnFunction::parseStringList() throughout cnEntry to remove code duplication.
-* TWEAK: Simplify ternary in cnEntry::setAddresses().
-* OTHER: Correct a couple misspelling in the phpDoc for cnMetabox_Render::fields().
-* DEV: Add support for the bio and notes fields in cnSanitize::field(), matching the core WP filters for post_content on the content_save_pre hook.
-* DEV: Refactor cnEntry::getBio() to use cnSanitize::field().
-* DEV: Refactor cnEntry::setBio() to use cnSanitize::field().
-* DEV: Refactor cnEntry::getNotes() to use cnSanitize::field().
-* DEV: Refactor cnEntry::setNotes() to use cnSanitize::field().
-* DEV: Refactor cnOutput::getNotesBlock(), removing direct usage of WP_Embed::run_shortcode() and do_shortcode().
-* DEV: Refactor cnOutput::getBioBlock(), removing direct usage of WP_Embed::run_shortcode() and do_shortcode().
-* DEV: Refactor loadTextDomain() to be more variable for reuse.
-* DEV: Move cnFormatting::replaceWhatWith() to cnString::replaceWhatWith().
-* DEV: Move cnFormatting::normalizeString() to cnString::normalizeString().
-* DEV: Move cnFormatting::preslashit() and cnFormatting::unpreslashit() to cnURL.
-* DEV: Move cnFormatting::excerpt() to cnString::excerpt().
-* DEV: phpDoc usages of the global $wpdb in many of the methods in cnRetrieve.
-* DEV: Add support for the address fields in cnSanitize::field().
-* DEV: Add $context param to cnEntry::setAddresses().
-* DEV: Cleanup phpDoc for cnEntry::setAddresses().
-* DEV: Complete refactor of cnEntry::getAddresses() for better readability and code standards compliance.
-* DEV: Add the $context param to cnEntryMetabox::address().
-* DEV: Cleanup phpDoc of cnEntryMetabox::address().
-* DEV: Refactor cnRetrieve::setQueryVisibility() for better readability and code standards compliance.
-* DEV: Complete refactor of cnRetrieve::address() for better readability, code standards compliance and greater flexibility for defining queries.
-* DEV: Cleanup phpDoc for cnRetrieve::setQueryStatus().
-* DEV: Update phpDoc for cnRetrieve::addresses().

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

 ## Upgrade Notice ##

-### 8.2.8 ###
-It is recommended to backup before updating.
-Requires WordPress >= 3.8.

-### 8.2.9 ###
-It is recommended to backup before updating.
-Requires WordPress >= 3.8.

 ### 8.2.10 ###
 It is recommended to backup before updating.
 Requires WordPress >= 4.0.